The MBRS RISE Program is located in MARC 270 and the MARC U*STAR Program is located in AHC4 427.

 FIU offers, through a variety of academic programs, advanced study and research in the biomedical area at both the graduate and undergraduate levels.
 The Departments of Biological Sciences, Chemistry & Biochemistry, Physics, Computer & Information Sciences, Biomedical Engineering, Mechanical & Materials Engineering, Dietetics & Nutrition, Environmental Studies and Psychology all offer B.A., B.S., M.S. and Ph.D. programs, and there are also opportunities in the FIU College of Medicine and in the Robert Stempel College of Public Health & Social Work.

-So whether you are a faculty member interested in learning about NIH/NIGMS funding opportunities or a student interested in a career in biomedical research, chances are the FIU MORE Program has something for you!
+If you are a student interested in a career in biomedical research, chances are the MARC U*STAR or MBRS RISE Programs have something for you!

 News & Events